-Granulocytes are a group of immune cells that are important in fighting pathogens and healing damaged cells.
+Granulocytes are immune cells that fight pathogens and heal damaged cells.
 They play critical roles in inflammation and wound healing.
-High levels occur in infections, autoimmune diseases, and many cancers.
-Low levels are most often caused by infections and drugs.
-Read on to find out what high and low granulocyte levels mean and how you can decrease or increase your levels.
+High levels occur in infections, inflammation, cancer, and many other underlying health issues.
+Low levels can be due to infections, autoimmune disease, drugs, and many other underlying causes.
+Read on to find out what high and low granulocyte levels mean and what factors may decrease or increase them.

-Granulocytes are a type of white blood cell that contains small sacs called granules.
+Granulocytes are white blood cells that contain small sacs called granules.
 The contents of these granules are released into the blood during infections, injuries, and allergic reactions.
-These contents include antimicrobial proteins, enzymes to digest bacteria, and reactive oxygen species [R].
+These contents include antimicrobial proteins, enzymes to digest bacteria, and reactive oxygen species .

 Granulocytes are made in the bone marrow from stem cells and then released into the circulation.
-They are part of the innate immune system, which provides a quick, general response to pathogens.
-Granulocytes become activated by pathogens and damaged cells [R].
+They are part of the innate immune system, which provides a quick response to pathogens.
+Granulocytes become activated by pathogens and damaged cells .

 Granulocytes are also known as polymorphonuclear leukocytes (PML) or polymorphonuclear neutrophils (PMN).

 The main function of granulocytes is to engulf and destroy invading pathogens and parasites.
 They are responsible for starting the process of inflammation as well as resolving it.
-Granulocytes are also involved in wound healing and tissue remodeling [R, R].
+Granulocytes are also involved in wound healing and tissue remodeling [1, 5].

 After a threat has been eliminated, granulocytes destroy themselves by programmed cell death (apoptosis).
-However, in many inflammatory diseases like rheumatoid arthritis and asthma, granulocytes last longer than they should [R].
+However, in many inflammatory diseases like rheumatoid arthritis and asthma, granulocytes last longer than they should .

-Neutrophils are the most abundant granulocytes as well as the most abundant immune cells in the body.
+Neutrophils are the most abundant immune cells in the body.
 They make up 50% to 70% of all immune cells.
-They are very short-lived and only survive 8-12 hours in the blood (where they normally reside) and 1-2 days in tissues (when there is an infection) [R, R, R].
+They only survive 8-12 hours in the blood (where they normally reside) and 1-2 days in tissues (when there is an infection) [3, 6].

 Neutrophils are among the first immune cells to arrive at the site of an injury or infection.
-They produce antimicrobial compounds called defensins, enzymes (proteases), and reactive oxygen species (superoxide and hydrogen peroxide) that break down and destroy pathogens.
-However, these compounds can also cause damage to the surrounding tissue.
-This can lead to delayed healing and excess scar tissue formation [R, R].
+They produce antimicrobial compounds called defensins, enzymes (proteases), and reactive oxygen species (superoxide and hydrogen peroxide) that break down and destroy microbes.

 Eosinophils were thought to primarily fight parasites such as worms.
-However, recent research suggests that they may also allow some parasites to live while preventing them from doing too much damage.
-Together with mast cells and basophils, eosinophils play important roles in the development of allergy and asthma.
-They also play many other important roles including [R, R, R, R, R]:
+However, recent research suggests that they may also allow some parasites to live while preventing them from doing too much damage [9, 10].

 - Fighting viral, bacterial, and fungal infections